HuangJingGitHub/HuangJingGitHub.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am now a robotics researcher at an EAI startup.
-I was a Postdoc Researcher at the Multi-Scale Medical Robotics Center, Hong Kong, and also with the Department of Mechanical and Automation Engineering, The Chinese University of Hong Kong, working with Prof. [Kwok Wai Samuel Au (Sam)](https://biomedirobotics.com/au-kwok-wai-samuel/).
+Previously, I was a Postdoctoral Fellow at the Multi-Scale Medical Robotics Center, Hong Kong, and also with the Department of Mechanical and Automation Engineering, The Chinese University of Hong Kong, working with Prof. [Kwok Wai Samuel Au (Sam)](https://biomedirobotics.com/au-kwok-wai-samuel/).

 I completed my Ph.D. in the Department of Mechanical and Automation Engineering, The Chinese University of Hong Kong in 2023, under Sam's supervision.
 During my Ph.D., I worked as a member of the [Bioinspired Robotics & Medical Technology Group (BMT)](https://biomedirobotics.com/).
 Before that, I obtained my bachelor's degree in mechanical and automotive engineering from Tsinghua University in 2017.